indunet/fastproto/README.md

 Weather weather = FastProto.decode(datagram, Weather.class);
 ```

-Invoke the `FastProto::encode()` method to package the Java data object `Weather` into binary data.
-The second parameter of this method is the length of the binary data.
-If the user does not specify it, FastProto will automatically guess the length.
+Use `FastProto::encode()` to create the binary packet.
+The second argument is the byte length—omit it and FastProto will guess.

 ```java
 byte[] datagram = FastProto.encode(weather, 20);
 ```
 ### *1.2 Transformation Formula*

-Perhaps you have noticed that the pressure signal corresponds to a conversion formula, usually requiring the user to multiply
-the serialized result by 0.1, which is an extremely common operation in IoT data exchange.
-To help users reduce intermediate steps, FastProto introduces decoding formula annotation `@DecodingFormula` and encoding formula annotation `@EncodingFormula`,
-the above simple formula transformation can be implemented by Lambda expression.
+The pressure field uses a simple conversion.
+FastProto provides `@DecodingFormula` and `@EncodingFormula` so this logic can be expressed directly with lambdas:

 ```java
 import org.indunet.fastproto.annotation.DecodingFormula;